 The Whomping Willow tree – We grabbed an old branch and sprayed it black.
 We used it to hang off the take home bags (handmade cloth) and flying keys.

-The Hogwarts Wall hanging was created using a bed spread from here and hung onto a curtain rod.
+The Hogwarts Wall hanging was created using a Harry Potter throw from here and hung onto a curtain rod.

-For the Potions table we printed off random labels we found on Pinterest (added them to my Pinterest board) and labeled old jars.
+For the Potions table we printed off random labels we found on Pinterest (added them to my Pinterest board) and labelled old jars.
 We added plastic snakes, dried herbs and plastic bugs too.
-We filled a cauldron with dry ice for a smokey effect.
+We filled a cauldron

 The gazing ball was created using an old ceiling light shade and I simply popped some glow sticks inside.
 Inspired by this one.